We may earn money or other compensation from the companies or products mentioned in this post.

 When do the Festival Foods Marketplace open?

-The Festival Foods Marketplace opens daily at 10:30 am through January 8, 2019.
+The Festival Foods Marketplace opens daily at 10:30 am.
 Most signage in the parks and on the app says Festival of Holidays runs from 10:00 am to 8:00 pm, but the food venues open at 10:30 am.

 I covered “Disneyland Holiday Desserts” in their entirety here.
 I’m also listing some of my favorite food items with hopes they’ll return this season.
 Twelve different marketplace booths are overloaded with food and drinks.
 Which one will you stop at first?